top of page

 4. Temperature & Humidity

 A suitable environment for jade plants exists between 65°F and 75°F (18°C and 24°C).
 Jade plants can survive chilly conditions; however, frost will harm their foliage.
-To safeguard them from frost damage, it is best to keep jade plants inside during winter months.
+To safeguard them from frost damage, it is best to keep jade plants inside during the winter months.

 5. Fertilizing Tips